 How does an organization attain and exceed "reasonable security"?
 I recommend following (my) Bandler's Four Pillars of Cybersecurity, having a cybersecurity policy, an incident response plan, following them, and looking for continual improvement.

 This is a brief summary with some simplifications, attempting to bring complex subject matter to all readers in an understandable and accessible manner.
-I cite to this article and it is for myself, students, clients, potential clients, and others in need of information.
+This article is for myself, students, clients, potential clients, and anyone else in need of information.
 It is not legal advice nor consulting advice, and is not tailored to your circumstances.